zzz0906/LeetCode/README.md

 It's hard to think of not using other constant space.

 I find a genius solution in std. if we have done the last level next.
 Then we can know the **right->next = father->next->left**.

+## 117. Populating Next Right Pointers in Each Node II

+It's a similar question as 117, but it does not a perfect binary tree.

+That's cannot be implemented as this way.
+There may be the root->next->next->next has something and we need to link this two.

+I add too many if else that's so complex.

+The std if else is more simple.
+It shall determine the next same level node. if find the node has left or right children then stop.
+A very simple idea!